 Cherry Heaven TV provides on-line radio and television programmes using the Cherry Heaven Player.
 To play, pause, or stop the player, or adjust the volume, click the controls or, whilst it's playing, drag the time-line slider to a new position.

 There are over 60 different types of stainless steel, better called stain-resistant steel, It's a versatile, durable, steel alloy, used in familiar domestic and industrial products.
 Here's a promotional video:

 |DRUM AND SHOT CLEANER AND CORROSION INHIBITOR|

-Cleaner, sometimes called barrelling compound, barrel brite, or gallay compound, is a special mix of detergents and corrosion inhibitors used to keep the barrel and shot or pins clean, lubricate the tumbling, and help the polishing action.
+Cleaner, sometimes called barrelling compound, barrel brite, or gallay compound, is a special mix of detergents and corrosion inhibitors used to keep the barrel, shot, and your work clean.
+It's not just a general detergent.

 Although it's filled to the brim during packing, powders settle and it may not look quite full when you open it.
 It's plainly much easier to fill a pot with a fixed volume than to measure out a fixed weight every time.
 Larger 1000cc pots are in the on-line shop.

 Grit is the generic name for the abrasive particles used to grind and polish.
 Generally, it's graded silicon carbide: an angular, hard, sharp, material which fractures into smaller angular particles, making it an effective abrasive.

 As the drum rotates, the grit particles repeatedly fall onto the material to be polished and the collective tiny scratches and impacts gradually polish the surface.
 However, unlike shot, it does need replacing eventually.